 Why Doesn’t Coffee Wake Me Up?

 Even though understanding how caffeine works is fairly simple, the reason why it doesn’t work is usually not as clear.
-There are several reasons that can explain why coffee isn’t waking you up, so we found the most popular reasons.
+Several reasons can explain why coffee isn’t waking you up, so we found the most popular reasons.
 However, there could be less common and unknown reasons why it doesn’t work.
-Caffeine can stop working completely for some individuals even after “detoxing” from it, so sometimes there’s no defining answer.
+Caffeine can stop working completely for some individuals even after “detoxing” from it, so sometimes there’s no definitive answer.

 Here are some of the top reasons why coffee isn’t working: